Risingson/eveeyedocs/docs/desktop-app.md

 The installation software used is [Inno Setup](https://www.jrsoftware.org/isinfo.php) [Windows installer download](https://www.dropbox.com/s/x2dgjwiof2frek3/Eveeye_v002.exe?dl=0)

-If you do not trust the installer you can do the same as described for Mac and Linux below.
+If you do not trust the installer   de as described for Mac and Linux below.

 ### Mac and Linux
 I am sorry but i got no installer available for those platforms.